MS Applied Linguistics

-This programme is significant since the different domains of Applied Linguistics around which the country requires experts and professional inputs for decision making, policies, solutions to be able to sustain the socio economic and geo political changes that are rapidly affecting countries and cultures internally externally.
+This programme is significant since the different domains of Applied Linguistics around which the country requires experts and professional inputs for decision making, policies, solutions to be able to sustain the socio-economic and geo-political changes that are rapidly affecting countries and cultures internally and externally.

 Criteria and Procedure for Admission

 - Minimum requirement for admission in the Programme shall be Bachelor’s degree (16 year) or Master’s degree (minimum 17 year).
 The Master’s degree should be obtained after completion of minimum of 30 credit hours (including 24 credit hours graduate-level course and 6 credit hours of thesis-related work) from an HEC-recognized university/DAI.
 In either case the candidate must have obtained a minimum 3.0 CGPA (Semester System).
 Further:

 - The terminal degree must be in the relevant field.

 - Those having completed prior degree in a different discipline may be considered for admission provided that the Postgraduate Admissions Committee is satisfied that:

 - The individual has a strong interest in pursuing a PhD degree in the discipline he/she has applied for admission.

 - The applicant’s prior education has sufficiently prepared him or her to undertake the course of studies of the doctoral programme or the preparation can be deemed satisfactory by taking a few additional courses after starting the programme.

 - Those having obtained Master's degree from any foreign universities shall be required to submit an equivalence of the degree issued by the HEC to this effect.

 - All applicants to PhD programmes shall be required to qualify (by securing a minimum of 50% score), one of the following non-subject specific admission tests (except of certain science disciplines where the University may decide for subject specific tests):